kailash-manasarovar/statement/docs/timeline/2023/june.md

 ![Alicante arrivals hall](../../content/images/alicante.png)

+- In November 2025, I know that this man was the [third of the set of trumpet teachers](../../crimes/protagonists/vidal-sastre.md#an-unknown-man-i-may-have-a-picture-of) that came to the conservatory to teach.
 - I can't believe it could be him; I'm horrified actually.
 - I pull my hat down over my eyes and rush through.
 - I forget about this, thinking I must have made a mistake because it's so weird.